mahmoud/clastic/docs/tutorial.rst

 The changes to the application code will be quite small.
-First, we define the path to the folder that contains the static assets:
+First, we define the file system path to the folder that contains the static assets:

 .. code-block:: python